Trolleybuses in Bologna: Line 13

 This line was born from the union of the previous lines 41 and 46 and was activated for testing in 1990 on the route San Ruffillo (Ponte Savena) – Borgo Panigale (INA Normandia), with regular public service being introduced on 4 January 1991.

 The line was initially powered by five electrical substations (Borgo Panigale, Tofane, Avesella, Carducci, Murri).
 In 2005, the Avesella substation was dismantled (due to its incompatibility with the urban electrical network), and the electrical sections Timavo–Centro and Centro–Porta Santo Stefano were combined into a single Timavo–Porta Santo Stefano section.

 In 2003, work began on the extension of the line by about 900 m to Via Pavese, with the consequent shifting of line 13's San Ruffillo terminus from Ponte Savena to Via Pavese, and the construction of a new electrical substation at Via Pavese to provide power for the extension.
 The work was completed during the first half of 2007, and the extension was opened for service on 13 September 2007, to coincide with the introduction of the new winter schedule.

 Since 2017, line 13's southern terminus has been Rastignano, after the construction of a new section of overhead wiring beyond San Ruffillo.
 The route's service was extended to Rastigano on 8 June 2017 (using motorbuses), but trolleybus service was not introduced until 15 September.
 Alternate journeys continue to terminate on Via Pavese in San Ruffillo.

 The evenings extensions to Carteria di Sesto (13A) and Lavino di Mezzo, which operate in both directions during weekdays and to Via Lame or Piazza Cavour on weekends, are operated by motor buses.
 Route 13A's last departure at 1.30 am from Piazza Cavour on weekends is extended to Pianoro Vecchio to serve the latter when route 96 finishes to operate.

 On weekends, since 2013, route 13 is divided into two routes, both designated "13/" (13-barrata), because of pedestrianisation in the city centre.
-Trolleybuses on route 13 are operated only on its western branch (Via Lame-Borgo Panigale), where they have to run on battery for a short distance between Porta San Felice and Via Lame, as the wires continue straight to Via Ugo Bassi and TPER decided against reconnecting and reactivating long-disused wires of former routes 41/46 that cover the shorter routing to/from Via Lame.
+Trolleybuses on route 13 are operated only on its western branch (Via Lame-Borgo Panigale), where they have to run on diesel power for a short distance between Porta San Felice and Via Lame, as the wires continue straight to Via Ugo Bassi and TPER decided against reconnecting and reactivating long-disused wires of former routes 41/46 that cover the shorter routing to/from Via Lame.
 It is not possible to use trolleybuses on route 13's eastern branch (Piazza Cavour-San Ruffillo/Rastignano di Pianoro) on weekends, due to space concerns, as articulated trolleybuses are too wide to manoeuvre in Piazza Cavour.
 At the same time, the wires of the old trolleybus route 46, withdrawn in 1981, have been inactive since then.
 Via Irnerio is equipped with trolleybus wires, which are however reserved for route 15 in its planned T-Days diversion, which is yet to be activated.